-APPLICANT TO S LEVELS SELECT ELECTIVE E MEASURES ENFORCI VERIFICATIONS NG AGENCY TO FICATION MET) SPECIFY FEATURE OR MEASURE Prerequisites a nd electives 1 Enforcing Agency Installer or Designer Third party Mandatory Tier 1 Tier 2 PLANNING AND DESIGN Site Selection A4.103.1 A site which complies with at least one of the following characteristics is selected: 1.
+APPLICANT TO LEVELS APPLICANT TO SELECT ELECTIVE MEASURES VERIFICATIONS ENFORCING AGENCY TO SPECIFY VERIFICATION METHOD FEATURE OR MEASURE Prerequisites and electives 1 Enforcing Agency Installer or Designer Third party Mandatory Tier 1 Tier 2 PLANNING AND DESIGN Site Selection A4.103.1 A site which complies with at least one of the following characteristics is selected: 1.
 An infill site is selected.
 2. A greyfield site is selected.
 3. An EPA-recognized Brownfield site is selected.
+A4.103.2 Facilitate community connectivity by one of the following methods: 1.
+Locate project within a 1/4-mile true walking distance of at least 4 basic services; 2.
+Locate project within 1/2-mile true walking distance of at least 7 basic services; 3.
+Other methods increasing access to additional resources.
 Site Preservation A4.104.1 An individual with oversight responsibility for the project has participated in an educational program promoting environmentally friendly design or development and has provided training or instruction to appropriate entities.
 Deconstruction and Reuse of Existing Materials A4.105.2 Existing buildings are disassembled for reuse or recycling of building materials.
-The proposed structure utilizes at least one of the following materials which can be easily reused: Light fixtures Plumbing fixtures Doors and trim Masonry Electrical devices Appliances Foundations or portions of foundations Site Development 4.106.2 A plan is developed and implemented to manage storm water drainage during construction.
-4.106.3 The site shall be planned and developed to keep surface water away from buildings.
-Construction plans shall indicate how site grading or a drainage system will manage all surface water flows.
-A4.106.1 Orient buildings to optimize the use of solar energy with the long side of the house oriented within 30° of south.
+The proposed structure utilizes at least one of the following materials which can be easily reused: Light fixtures Plumbing fixtures Doors and trim Masonry Electrical devices Appliances Foundations or portions of foundations Site Development 1 4.106.2 A plan is developed and implemented to manage storm water drainage during construction.
+X 4.106.3 Construction plans shall indicate how site grading or a drainage system will manage all surface water flows to keep water from entering buildings.
+X A4.106.1 Reserved.
 A4.106.2.1 Soil analysis is performed by a licensed design professional and the findings utilized in the structural design of the building.